Skip to content

 Types of Toll Gates in the UAE

-Salik - Dubai's Toll System
+Dubai: Salik Toll System

 DARB - Abu Dhabi's Toll System